Customers can upgrade and downgrade their subscriptions, using the WooCommerce Subscriptions switching feature.

 Upgrading/Downgrading Subscriptions ↑ Back to top

-Subscriptions version 1.4 introduced a new Subscription Switch feature, allowing your customers to upgrade, downgrade or cross-grade between different subscriptions.
+Subscriptions version 1.4 introduced a new Subscription Switch feature, allowing your customers to upgrade, downgrade or cross-grade between different subscription products.

-This document covers all of the information involved in the Switch process to help clarify what happens when you allow customers to switch between subscriptions and how you can configure the Switch feature for your store’s requirements.
+This document covers all of the information involved in the Switch process to help clarify what happens when you allow customers to switch between subscription products and how you can configure the Switch feature for your store’s requirements.

 Switch Settings ↑ Back to top